seapagan/mchdir/docs/src/installation.md

 # Installation

-To install `mchdir`, you can use crates.io, build it from source, or install it directly from GitHub.
+In the future, there will be pre-built binaries available for download, but for now you can use crates.io, build it from source, or install it directly from GitHub.

 ## Prerequisites